-I am currently a first-year PhD student in the NetSys lab advised by the wonderful Scott Shenker and Sylvia Ratnasamy.
+I am currently a second-year PhD student in the NetSys lab advised by the wonderful Scott Shenker and Sylvia Ratnasamy.
 I am broadly interested in work in any subset of Systems, Networking, and Security and I am hoping to make fundamental and principled contributions to these areas.

 I received my B.S. in Computer Science from Cornell University.
 While at Cornell I became heavily involved in cutting-edge Systems and Networking research with the guidance of Professor Rachit Agarwal.
 I took two PhD courses in these areas and researched relevant topics that have allowed me to apply this knowledge.